bitsapien/bitsapien.github.io/content/posts/can-i-has-my-slack-back.md

 ----------------------------------------------------------------------------------------

 _Sure Teams is not the best!
-Though, I do have hope that they'd fix these tiny but pretty irritating issues and help us live our work lives with sanity._
+Though, I do have hope that they'd fix these tiny but pretty irritating issues and help us live our work lives with sanity._Simple principles that I'd like them to follow:

-* Imposing opinions
+* Do not impose opinions.
-* Least restrictive
+* Don't get in the way!